 An indictment of a great team is one that is never content with stagnation and always focuses on getting better, and that’s what Bama’s recruiting classes have done.

-Deontae Lawson Commits to Alabama
+Deontae Lawson Enrolls at Alabama

-Before committing to Alabama way back in 2019, Lawson heard from schools like Auburn, Florida State, Georgia, Georgia Tech, Kansas, Kentucky, LSU, Memphis, Mississippi State, Nebraska, Ole Miss, Oregon, Tennessee, Texas A&M, and Vanderbilt.
+Before committing to the University of Alabama way back in 2019, Lawson heard from schools like Auburn, Florida State, Georgia, Georgia Tech, Kansas, Kentucky, LSU, Memphis, Mississippi State, Nebraska, Ole Miss, Oregon, Tennessee, Texas A&M, and Vanderbilt.
 His commitment was never really in doubt, but he affirmed it on National Signing Day in December 2020.

 Along with fellow linebacker Kendrick Blackshire, the Crimson Tide have decided to shore up their defense in this class, and this prioritization has paid off.